Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with numerous advantages:

 - Same great EA rates on other Azure services

-- No separate payment – just use the funds already on your Enterprise Agreement
+- No separate payment—just use the funds already on your Enterprise Agreement

-Only active Visual Studio subscribers with standard subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, although end users can also access the application to provide feedback or perform acceptance tests.
+Only active Visual Studio subscribers with standard subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
 Use of resources within this subscription is restricted to developing and testing applications, and no uptime guarantee is offered.

-Separately, most active Visual Studio subscribers (standard subscriptions only; monthly cloud subscriptions excluded) can also set up one separate individual Azure subscription with a monthly credit, which is ideal for light development and testing workloads, experimentation with Azure services, learning, prototyping and proofs of concept.
+Separately, most active Visual Studio subscribers (standard subscriptions only; monthly cloud subscriptions excluded) also can set up one separate individual Azure subscription with a monthly credit, which is ideal for light development and testing workloads, experimentation with Azure services, learning, prototyping, and proofs of concept.
 These monthly Azure credits for Visual Studio subscribers are unrelated to Enterprise Dev/Test subscriptions.

 Not an Enterprise Agreement customer but need an Azure subscription for your development team?
-Try Pay-as-you-go Dev/Test
+Try Pay-As-You-Go Dev/Test

-Low Dev/Test rates
+Low Dev/Test Rates

 - A Windows Server/Medium (A2)/Basic Instance virtual machine is billed at the Linux/Medium (A2)/Basic Instance virtual machine rate

 - A Websites/Large (L)/Standard is billed at the Linux/Large (A3)/Standard Instance virtual machine rate